antvis/G6/docs/api/nodeEdge/Combo.en.md

 order: 3
 ---

-Combo inherits from Node，The functions of Node are also available for Combo.
+Combo inherits from Node.
+The functions of Node are also available for Combo.

 ### getChildren()
-Get all sub Item(Node or Combo).
+Get all children including sub nodes and sub combos.

 **Return**

-Return collection of Node & Combo: `{ nodes: INode[], combos: ICombo[] }`
+- Return the collection of Node and Combo: `{ nodes: INode[], combos: ICombo[] }`

 **Usage**